Edwards-R/understanding_docs/interpretations/resolving-interpretations.md

 There are multiple problems still to be addressed.
 Interpretations and taxonomic names are written identically whilst referring to very distinct ideas, which is a highly undesirable situation.
 Keeping track of interpretations, type concepts, and type names in a strict manner requires automation, which in turn requires a strict set of rules to be laid out (and for people to follow them).
 The absence of a suitable scheme managing taxonomy for zoology is also a significant impediment to establishing the proposed system, albeit one which can be overcome safely.

+## Next steps
 The next stage of this work is to design an implementation of the protocols set out within this document so that everything mentioned here can be put into practice - at least where it can reasonably be.
-Details of the implementation that was used for the testing of the system can be found [here](understandings/intro.md), which focuses on the implementation of interpretations.
+Details of the implementation that was used for the testing of the system can be found [here](../understandings/intro.md), which focuses on the implementation of interpretations.

+Alternatively, take a look at the [guidelines for declaring a new interpretation](./publishing-a-new-interpretation.md) or [how to add interpretations to existing keys](./adding-interpretations-to-existing-keys.md)